 USDA loans are intended for lower income and credit score borrowers who intend to buy a property in a rural part of the country.
 The loans are backed by the USDA against default, so lenders are willing to offer credit to lower FICO score borrowers.

+Most USDA lenders require a minimum credit score of 640 is often required, although exceptions may apply if the lender conducts a manual underwriting process.
 You can qualify with a score below 640, but you will need to have manual underwriting performed.
 Even if you have no credit score at all, you might still qualify, but you will need to meet additional income and financial requirements.
+USDA loans aim to support rural homeownership.

 USDA loans offer low closing costs, 100% financing and low interest rates.